 The manager's account of events (unavoidably biased) states that a bottle broke during drink prep by a seasoned bartender--an unpredictable and highly unfortunate turn of events.
 I accept that with only the slightest skeptical raising of eyebrows; bartenders move at a fairly brisk pace, especially if they have a lot of customers waiting.

-No matter your bartender's level of showmanship, I get how it's pretty cool to order a burning cocktail--"Liquid on fire?
-What is this sorcery?"--but even better is leaving a bar in your own vehicle and not an ambulance.
+No matter your bartender's level of showmanship, I get how it's pretty cool to order a burning cocktail.
+However, it's even better to leave a bar in your own vehicle and not an ambulance.
 My concern is mostly that in a situation with so many variables (including keeping track of who's too intoxicated to further serve), it seems unwise to introduce something as unpredictable as fire.
 Consider some obvious drawbacks:

 You're deliberately setting something on fire around hundreds of gallons of combustible fluid.
 Even in tightly-controlled conditions things sometimes get out of hand, as shown by Wednesday's incident.
 It works on the same principle as not smoking at a gas station: better not to introduce fire around highly-flammable substances than to roll the dice and hope for no consequences.